Justine W. Polier: Personal and death

 Polier's first husband was Leon Arthur Tulin, a professor of criminal law at Yale.
 He died of leukemia in 1932.
 In 1933, at the International Juridical Association, she met Shad Polier, whom she married in 1937.

 She was deeply moved by the Jewish prophetic tradition of commitment to justice.
 Polier's concern for Jewish rights meant that, like her parents, she was a committed Zionist.
 She served as vice-president of the American Jewish Congress, and president of its women's division.
 In addition, she believed that pluralism and the separation of church and state were "the essence of Americanism."

 Polier was an advocate for poor women and children throughout her life.
 In the 1920s she fought for the Passaic women laborers, in the 1980s she condemned the federal ban on funding for poor women's medically necessary abortions, and she spent her retirement monitoring national juvenile detention policies for the Children's Defense Fund.
-Polier's ideal of justice was infused with empathy.

-At the same time, she insisted compassion was worthless unless accompanied by a commitment to justice.
-Although she had never planned to serve more than a few years in the Family Court, Polier stayed for almost four decades.